NomicFoundation/hardhat/docs/guides/migrate-from-buidler.md

 ## Installing the Hardhat packages

-The first thing you need to do to migrate your project, is installing th new npm packages.
+The first thing you need to do to migrate your project, is installing the new npm packages.

 The package `@nomiclabs/buidler` is now `hardhat`.
 The plugins, which used to have packages like `@nomiclabs/buidler-<name>`, are now `@nomiclabs/hardhat-<name>`.